chopdicemince/chopdicemince.github.io/_posts/2018-09-02-compressed-sensing.md

 # What is compressed sensing?

-Compressed sensing is a field of study which tries to simplify sparse signals---for example, by decreasing the number of samples.
+Compressed sensing is a field of study which tries to simplify sparse signals---for example, by greatly decreasing the number of samples.

 The ideas of compressed sensing have been around for a long time, since 1795 or earlier.